 The presence of ambiguous genitalia at birth should not be considered a medical emergency and should not detract from normal mother-child bonding.

 It was traditionally thought that intersex infants were often best raised as females as feminizing operations were easier to carry out than augmentation of a small penis.
 Concerns have now been raised regarding the long-term effects of feminizing genitoplasty on both gender identity as well as clitoral and vaginal function.
 Even in the early 21st century, female gender sex assignment was performed in infants with micropenis.
 But as time has progressed, the difficulty in assigning gender solely based on the appearance of external genitalia has become more obvious and has been acknowledged by experts in the field.

 New Zealand-born psychologist John Money proposed that “sexual behaviour and orientation as either male or female does not have an innate, instinctive basis.
 He felt that nurture wins out over nature every time.
 He proposed surgical sexing at birth followed by rearing the child as the assigned sex with concealment of the issue to the child.

 The sexuality-at-birth theory

-How intersex conditions are treated remains controversial with societal pressure on such individuals to conform in terms of physical appearance and behaviour.
-There is a degree of stigma and shame surrounding the diagnosis of intersex and medical practice is based on the idea of minimising family distress and reducing the risk of stigmatisation and gender-identity confusion.
-Decisions made, on behalf of the child, by parents and doctors may often have negative consequences for the patients.
-Parents may have been asked to provide consent for treatment without complete information regarding the potential risks or benefits or alternative options.
-Each approach needs to be considered in its historical context with each one reflecting the biological, psychological and societal views of the time.
+How intersex conditions are treated remains controversial, with societal pressure on individuals to conform regarding physical appearance and behaviour.
+There is a degree of stigma and shame surrounding the diagnosis of intersex, and medical practice is based on the idea of minimising family distress and reducing the risk of stigmatisation and gender-identity confusion.
+Decisions made on behalf of the child by parents and doctors may often have negative consequences for the patients.
+Parents may have been asked to consent to treatment without complete information regarding the potential risks, benefits or alternative options.
+Each approach needs to be considered in its historical context, with each one reflecting the biological, psychological and societal views of the time.

 The case of David Reimer